Courses and Program Delivery Updates

-Social distancing is a way that we can slow the spread of COVID-19 by limiting close contact with others.
+Physical distancing (also called social distancing) is a way that we can slow the spread of COVID-19 by limiting close contact with others.
 Even though we are not sick, we should still keep about two metres (six feet) or the length of a queen-sized bed from one another when we can when outside our homes.

-There are many ways to practice social distancing:
+There are many ways to practice physical distancing:

 - Limit activities outside your home